-Succulent bell peppers filled with a hearty, flavorful blend of ground beef, rice, and cheese, this classic Stuffed Peppers recipe is the all-in-one meal that ties together many of my favorite healthy recipes!
+Succulent bell peppers filled with a hearty, flavorful blend of ground beef, rice, and cheese, this classic Stuffed Peppers recipe is the ultimate all-in-one meal.
+It gives you all of the food groups in one tidy, delicious package.

 5 Star Review